awslabs/aws-proton-plugins-for-backstage/docs/usage.md

   [...]
 ```

-## AWS Proton Create Service Software Templates Scaffolder Action
+## Software Templates Scaffolder Action: Create AWS Proton Service

-The `aws:create-proton-service` scaffolder action allows Backstage templates to create a AWS Proton service for new components.
+The `aws:create-proton-service` scaffolder action allows Backstage software templates to create a AWS Proton service for new components.

 The action makes the following assumptions:
 - AWS Proton service templates are maintained separately
 - AWS Proton environments have already been created
 - Appropriate AWS Proton repository connections have been configured

-To use the custom action in a template, you can add a step similar to the following:
+To use the custom action in a software template, you can add a step similar to the following:

 ```yaml
 spec: